yegor256/blog/_drafts/empty.md

 The subject may sound like a joke, but it is not.
 An empty line, used as a separator of instructions in an object method, is a code smell.
 Why?
-In short, because a method should not be broken into parts.
+In short, because a method may not contain "parts".
 A method should always do one thing (see Single Responsibility Principle) and its functional decomposition should be done by language constructs (for example, new methods), and **never** by empty lines.